Jason Smith had a history of abusive behaviour with other women before he met Zoe Dronfield.

 Women’s safety and protection is not a priority.
 Victims are still not being believed or taking seriously.

 We must ensure culture change happens and the police investigated the perpetrators, just like they would a terrorist, organised criminal and/or serial robber or burglar.

 All Smith’s history was within West Midlands Police service, but no-one checked the databases and she was told to find herself a new boyfriend when she reported him for domestic abuse and stalking.

 Mother-of-two Zoe spent weeks in hospital recovering from bleeding to the brain, a stab wound to her neck and a broken right arm inflicted during an eight-hour ordeal at the hands of Smith, who was subsequently jailed for 10 years, with a further four on licence, in March 2015

 There is currently no duty on police and probation to proactively identify, assess and manage serial domestic violence abusers and stalkers despite the fact that many go from one victim to the next and cause harm to so many.

 Some escalate to murder like Smith and Simon Mellors who didn’t kill once.
 Mellors killed two women, Janet Scott and Pearl Black.
 Agencies apologise and say they will ‘learn the lessons’.
 They have been saying this for decades yet nothing changes.
 It is still now a priority, despite highlighting case after case where women are murdered.

 We must focus on the perpetrators, those who commit the harm, and who are currently allowed to offend with impunity.

-The draft Domestic Abuse Bill presents an opportunity to create real change.
-However, currently stalking and serial perpetrators are not even included.
+The Domestic Abuse Bill presents an opportunity to create real change.
+However, currently stalking and serial perpetrators are not even included and only 1% of perpetrators get any intervention.
 We have to change this.

 They are the most dangerous of offenders, with a supercharged sense of entitlement and high levels of manipulation.
 Some are psychopaths.